 Stakeholders do not always agree on what should be sustained.
 This challenge is more common than not.
-Seek to build commitment to common principles and goals, using data to inform the goals and to track progress towards them.
+Make the effort to work across factions.
+“Working across factions starts with doing lots of work to understand the perspective of the other factions.
+To work across factions, you need to understand their loyalties, values, and beliefs.
+You need to imagine the situation from their point of view and do so in an authentic and honest way" (p.118).
+With a deeper understanding of what groups want, seek common ground on simple issues and build commitment to common principles and goals.
+Using data help to inform the goals and to track progress toward them.
 Facilitate a common understanding of whether and how policies and programs support those goals, widely communicating the issues and gaps, introducing options, and building consensus around a specific course of action to build sustainability.

 This part of the process may be time-consuming and could benefit from the involvement of a neutral or trusted facilitator to ensure that all stakeholders feel heard and represented.
 Using data is essential in bringing stakeholders closer together.
 Key data components to consider are collecting and analyzing baseline data (to understand issues and gaps); establishing shared metrics; and collecting, tracking, and reporting progress to help inform decisions.
 Finally, part of sustainability success is demonstrating and communicating what is working but also highlighting key issues or gaps, which may help to unify stakeholders.